Aquanty/rtd-hgs/docs/source/index.rst

 #. **rolf** Overland flow retardation factor [-].

+| Assigns a uniform value for the overland retardation factor,
+  :math:`R_o` (Equation :ref:
-Assigns a uniform value for the overland retardation factor, :math:`R_o` (Equation :ref:`eq:fracture_retardation` ), for all overland zones in the domain.
-The default value is 1.0 (no attenuation).
+| ), for all overland zones in the domain.
+The default value is 1.0 (no
+  attenuation).

 --------------